Northern Kentucky Drinking Water Quality

 Common questions about Northern Kentucky tap water quality

-Yes, Northern Kentucky tap water is safe to drink.
-The water meets all EPA standards with no health-based violations in the past 3 years.
+Based on the most recent available data, Northern Kentucky tap water meets all current EPA drinking water standards with no health-based violations in the past 3 years.
 Lead levels are below the EPA action level of 15 ppb.

 Lead levels (0 ppb) are below the EPA action level of 15 ppb.